 Call 715-838-1900 with questions or to schedule an appointment.

 Our hospital includes a four-bed Epilepsy Monitoring Unit, which is specially designated to evaluate, diagnose and treat seizures.

 During a stay, you have continuous video electroencephalogram (EEG), which measures vital signs and provides an audiovisual recording of activities.
 An EEG detects electrical activity in your brain using small, flat metal electrodes attached to the scalp.

-An EMU stay can provide the your care team with critical information for the classification and evaluation of abnormal spells.
-It helps develop a treatment plan that works for the you.
+An EMU stay can provide your care team with critical information for the classification and evaluation of abnormal spells.
+It helps develop a treatment plan that works for you.
 It also provides a safe space to make changes to medications and for other health concerns, such as memory loss or cognitive impairments.